 \section{Abstract}

-Magnetic skyrmions are topological magnetization textures that are characterized by the homotopy group of two dimensional sphere.
+Magnetic skyrmions are topological magnetization textures that are characterized by the homotopy group of two dimensional spheres.
 Despite years of intensive research on skyrmions, the fundamental problem of the inertia of a skyrmion in driven motion remains unresolved.
-By properly taking into account the interaction between a skyrmion and the magnons floating on top of it, we show that a dynamical mass for the skyrmion motion can be generated.
-Accompanying the skyrmion motion, due to the same interaction between skyrmions and magnons, magnons are simultaneously emitted, in accordance with the generated dynamical mass for skyrmion motion.
+By properly taking into account a direct coupling between skyrmion motion and the correspondingly excited magnons, we identify a dynamical mass for the skyrmion in motion.
+The direct coupling between skyrmion motion and magnons can be employed to engineer skyrmion dynamics with magnons through ingenious material and geometry design.